 - Watch for symptoms.
 If you develop any symptoms, get tested.
 Alert others at the gathering if there’s a positive test among anyone in attendance.
 Learn more about what to do if you’ve been exposed.

 When deciding whether to get together, here are important considerations to discuss with friends and family.

 - Are you (and members of your household) fully vaccinated?

 - Are there any individuals who are considered high risk who will be in attendance?

 - Has anyone experienced COVID-19 symptoms in the last two weeks or been in contact with someone who recently tested positive?

 - How can we keep our gathering small?

-- Is everyone comfortable wearing a mask inside and outside?
+- Is everyone comfortable wearing a mask the entire time?

-- Are people willing and able to get tested and/or quarantine for 14 days before the gathering?
+- Are people willing and able to get tested?